geopython/GeoHealthCheck/docs/install.rst

 ....................

 In GHC v0.5.0 a new run-architecture was introduced.
-By default, healthchecks run under the control of an internal scheduler, i.s.o. of external cron-jobs.
+By default, healthchecks run under the control of an internal scheduler, i.s.o. of external cronjobs.
 See also the :ref:`architecture` chapter and :ref:`admin_running` and below.

 Upgrade notes v0.6.0